dembasistyi/SELF-DRIVING-DELIVERY-ROBOT/README.md

-# 🤖 SELF-DRIVING DELIVERY ROBOT
+# WyGoo - SELF-DRIVING DELIVERY ROBOT 🤖

 An **open-source** project to design and build an autonomous delivery robot for university campuses and similar environments.